 The IRS has different approaches to taxing gains based on whether an investor held assets for a short or long period.
 To determine the capital gains, investors can deduct their original purchase price, or cost basis.
 Subtracting the cost basis and any costs of improvements from the capital gains can provide the profit.

-Planning your investments, from acquisition to resale, should be completed before you ever close on your first real estate investment.
-A significant part of this overall business plan should include avoiding capital gains taxes when it is time to exit a property.
-We will explore more about what Montgomery County home sellers need to know about capital gains taxes.
+It’s crucial to plan your investments, from acquisition to resale, before closing on your first real estate investment.
+A crucial part of this plan should involve finding ways to avoid capital gains taxes when exiting a property.
+In this regard, it’s essential to explore what home sellers in Montgomery County need to know about capital gains taxes.

 Married vs. Single